dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/dashboard/_index.md

 dashboard button.

 The dashboard is shown when the user logs in and after login, it can be accessed by
-- Clicking on Fusion CAC/CDI in the top left corner of the application
+- Clicking on Fusion CAC in the top left corner of the application

 ![Fusion CAC](FusionCAC.png)